alebrijes 1 2209

 –––––––––––––––––––

 Alyssa Navapanich is a nationally recognized art educator who teaches art to elementary school kids in East San Diego County.
-She is the author of San Diego Family Magazine’s “Art with Alyssa” column.
+She is also the contributor to San Diego Family Magazine’s award-winning “Art with Alyssa” column.

 ––––––––––––––––––